-hit inside the 300mm circle, 4 for a hit elsewhere on the central target and 2 for a hit anywhere on the other two targets.
+hit inside the 240mm circle, 4 for a hit elsewhere on the central target and 2 for a hit anywhere on the other two targets.

-At 300 yards: 5 and 4 on the Fig 12.
+At 300, 200 and 100 yards: 5 and 4 on the Fig 12.

-Competitors are to adopt the standing alert position with rifles loaded, made ready and safety catches applied.
+1 Competitors are to adopt the standing alert position with rifles loaded, made ready and safety catches applied.

-On the appearance of the targets for 15 seconds, firers are to adopt the prone position and fire two rounds.
-The next exposure of 1 second is the signal to advance to the 400 yards firing point, adopt the sitting, kneeling or squatting position and engage the next two exposures with two rounds per exposure.

-The next exposure of 1 second is the signal to advance to the 300 yards firing point, adopt the prone position and engage the next two exposures with two rounds per exposure.

-- 3 Safety catches must be fully applied during all movement. - 4 Spotting discs will be shown for 25 seconds and the number and value of hits will be communicated to the firing point.
+- On the appearance of the targets for 15 seconds, firers are to adopt the prone position and fire two rounds.
+The next 4 x exposures of 45 seconds are the signal to run to the next firing point and engage the target with 2 rounds from the nominated position. - 3 Safety catches must be fully applied during all movement. - 4 Spotting discs will be shown for 25 seconds and the number and value of hits will be communicated to the firing point.